Billionaire Koch Brothers Critical Of Senate Healthcare Bill

-Billionaire brothers Charles and David Koch are displeased with the US Senate’s proposed healthcare bill, according to people who work for the brothers’ political machine.
+Billionaire brothers Charles and David Koch are displeased with the U.S. Senate’s proposed healthcare bill, according to people who work for the brothers’ political machine.
 The bill, which aims to make good on President Donald Trump’s campaign promise to repeal Obamacare, may be voted on this week.
 The Koch brothers, who dump millions of dollars into political lobbying, are opposed to the bill, saying that it does not go far enough in removing the Affordable Care Act.

-“We have been disappointed that movement has not been more dramatic toward a full repeal,” said president of Americans for Prosperity (AFP) Tim Phillips.
+“We have been disappointed that movement has not been more dramatic toward a full repeal,” said Tim Phillips, president of Americans for Prosperity (AFP).
 AFP is a conservative political advocacy group funded by Charles and David Koch that is largely credited for turning the Tea Party movement into a powerful political force.

 The Koch brothers were also extremely critical of the House version of this bill, called the American Health Care Act (AHCA), promising millions in campaign donations to Republican politicians who opposed and helped defeat the bill.
 Officials from AFP say that similar lobbying efforts will be used in opposition to the Senate version.

 Many Republicans view Obamacare as a wasteful government program that intrudes on the lives of many Americans, and claim that the individual health insurance markets created by the ACA are collapsing.
-Phillips, among others who work in the Koch political network, said they want to see the Senate bill go further in gutting the Medicaid expansion that poor and disabled US citizens.
+Phillips, among others who work in the Koch political network, said they want to see the Senate bill go further in gutting the Medicaid expansion that poor and disabled U.S. citizens depend on.

 Abbott, Cornyn and Cruz are taking their marching orders from #KochBrothers in Colorado Springs this weekend.
 It's money+power, not America. https://t.co/h2DXgX4m47